Lab for Cognitive Research in Art History (CReA)

 - Apr 30: A VRVis project in which the CReA Lab collaborated was featured by the Austrian Ministry of Innovation - Kunstgeschichte neu erleben: Wie VR beim Eintauchen in die Kunstbildung hilft

-- Mar 6: Teresa Kamencek gave a talk "Gustav Klimt nach der Secession: Kunstgeschichte und Visual Analytics im Dialog" at the conference "Digital Humanities im deutschsprachigen Raum (DHd) 2025" in Bielefeld.
+- Mar 6: Teresa Kamencek gave a talk "Gustav Klimt nach der Secession: Kunstgeschichte und Visual Analytics im Dialog" at DHd 2025 in Bielefeld.

 - Feb 25: Raphael Rosenberg's chapter "What Guides the Beholder's Eye: Figures, Ground, or Perspective?" was published in the edited book "Between Figure and Ground: Seeing in Premodernity".